truenas/documentation/content/SCALE/SCALE22.12.md

 22.12.3 includes many new features and improved functionality that span new applications for deprecated services, change to SMB service, additional tools for troubleshooting, and web UI improvements.
 Changes include:

-* New applications for deprecated SCALE services Dynamic DNS, TFTP, OpenVPN, WebDAV, rsync, and S3 MinIO.
+* New applications for deprecated SCALE services Dynamic DNS, TFTP, OpenVPN, WebDAV, rsync daemon, and S3 MinIO.
 * Multichannel capabilities added to the SMB configuration form
 * Updates to the Dashboard R50 image
 * Updates to the latest Linux v5.15 kernel branch